 There are some restrictions.
 If you have questions or would like to start receiving your prescription by mail, contact our pharmacy.

 International students who begin their studies during the summer session can enroll in summer medical insurance until the fall semester begins.
-You can see the forms and rates for Summer 2022 on this page.
+You can see the forms and rates for Summer 2023 on the enrollment form.

 1095-B Tax Form